herickmotta/herickmotta/README.md

 Here are some ideas about me:

-- 🌱 i’m currently learning Typescript | ReactJS | NodeJS
+- 🌱 I’m currently learning Typescript | ReactJS | NodeJS
-- 👯 i’m looking to collaborate on great products!
+- 👯 I’m looking to collaborate on great products!

-Here are somethings i like:
+Here are somethings I like:

 - :page_with_curl: lists and data
 - :video_game: playing games